catseye/Lariat/README.md

 it's not designed for efficiency.

 Most of the inefficiency is presented by `destruct`.
-Having to `resolve` an abstraction in order to "see inside" it attractively abstract, but some way to "see inside" a term directly, including its bound variables (perhaps without resolving them to anything), would be more efficient.
-The danger with bound variables, after all, is not in merely seeing them, rather, it's in supplying them in a context that changes their meaning.
+Having to `resolve` an abstraction in order to "see inside" it may be attractively abstract, but some way to "see inside" a term directly, including its bound variables (perhaps without resolving them to anything), would be more efficient.
+The danger with bound variables, after all, is not in merely *seeing* them; rather, it's in supplying them in a context that changes their meaning.
 (All the same, one would want the option of retaining them, i.e. to continue to supply them in contexts where they *do not* change their meaning, for example when